JDA00/FirestoreEmployeeDatabase/README.md

 MVVM app using Compose, Coroutines Flow and Hilt DI.
-Peforms CRUD operations on and displays a Firestore database containing eployee data.
+Peforms CRUD operations on and displays a Firestore database containing employee data.